Snowville, Virginia: Founding of Snowville

 Asiel Snow, founder of Snowville, circa 1880s.

-Today, Snowville is a sleepy little community nestled in the Blue Ridge Mountains; however, decades and even centuries before, it was a prosperous and well-known town, even eclipsing Roanoke at one time.
+Today, Snowville is a small community nestled in the Blue Ridge Mountains; however, decades and even centuries before, it was a prosperous and well-known town, even eclipsing Roanoke at one time.

 Early in the 19th century a cabinet maker by the name of Asiel Snow moved from Massachusetts to what is now Christiansburg, Virginia.
 Shortly thereafter, a customer, who resided in what was later to be called Snowville, ordered a cabinet and Snow was charged with delivering it.
 On his journey through the area, Snow noticed the potential for water power present along the Little River and envisioned a town along its banks.
 It wasn't long after, in 1833, that he moved his entire family to what would later become Snowville, which bore his name.

 On August 13, 1850, the community was designated "The Foundry" and formally became a small community.
 Three months later, on November 18, 1850, it was renamed "Humility".
 It wasn't until March 31, 1854, that the town was given the name "Snowville" after Asiel Snow.

 In addition to Snow's family, several of his friends and their families also settled the area, including the Slenkers, the Bullards, and the Bills.
 Additionally, families from nearby areas also made the town their home; they included the Amens, Millers, Palmers, Godbys, Winstons, Graysons, Bishops, and Abels.
 Several of these families have relatives residing near Snowville today.
 Across the Little River and just downstream on the Montgomery County side, the Graysons established Graysontown.
 These families had various backgrounds and skills.
 The Slenkers were skilled in the textiles; the Bills were merchants and promoters; the Snows, Palmers, Godbys, and Winstons were millwrights and carpenters; and the Bullards were tanners and shoemakers.
 This variety of skilled artisans, coupled with the town's location, was the cornerstone for future development and allowed Snowville to become an established and prosperous town.